 Athens program participants are housed in furnished apartments, in groups of three to seven.
 All apartments are typically in the Pangrati neighborhood about a ten-minute walk from the CYA Academic Center.
-A Chicago Graduate Assistant will reside in the apartment complex with the students.
-Each apartment includes a common area, a kitchen (stocked with tableware and basic cooking equipment), bathroom and balcony.
+A Chicago Graduate Assistant will reside nearby.
+Each apartment includes a common area, a kitchen (stocked with tableware and basic cooking equipment), bathroom, and balcony.
 Apartments are simply but fully furnished, with air-conditioned bedrooms and WiFi Internet access.
 Towels and bed linens, including sheets and blankets, are provided.
 Laundry facilities are available at the CYA Academic Center.

 Athens: Greek Antiquity and Its Legacy

-The Athens program is headquartered at the College Year in Athens (CYA) Academic Center, located in central Athens, next to the Marble Stadium and opposite the National Gardens.
+The Athens program is headquartered at the College Year in Athens (CYA) Academic Center, located in central Athens, next to the Panathenaic Stadium and opposite the National Gardens.

 Credits and Registration

 Participants in the Athens program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the civilization studies sequence and the Modern Greek or Ancient Greek language course.
-The civilization studies sequence meets the College’s civilization studies requirement.
-If a student has already met this requirement, he or she may use these courses as electives.
+The civilization sequence meets the College’s civilization requirement.
+Students who have already met this requirement may use these courses as electives.
 Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the student’s respective major.
 The language course will normally count as an elective.
 Neither Modern nor Ancient Greek courses in Athens are keyed to Chicago’s Modern or Ancient Greek language sequences.
-However, students who take Accelerated Elementary Greek I and II on campus, then proceed to take a third quarter of Intermediate Modern Greek in Athens, will fulfill the College’s language competency requirement.
-Course titles, units of credit and grades are placed on the College transcript.
+Course titles, units of credit, and grades are placed on the College transcript.

-Study abroad students pay regular College tuition, a program fee and a non-refundable study abroad administrative fee.
-The tuition and program fee are paid in conformity with the home campus payment schedule, and the non-refundable study abroad administrative fee is submitted when accepting a place in a program.
-Precise figures for the Athens program during the 2017-18 year are listed below:
+Study abroad students pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
+The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for the Athens program during the 2021–2022 year are listed below: